COMING SOON!!!

 At 21, newly-returned to London, I married, had a darling daughter, divorced, married again, had another darling daughter, started my antiques business, and moved home 14 times in 19 years.

-At 42, freshly-divorced again with two teens in tow, I flung myself into the swirling waters of the singles social scene.
-Younger men became my choice du soir and the attraction, it seems, was reciprocated.
+At 42, freshly-divorced once again with two teens in tow, I flung myself into the swirling waters of the singles social scene.
+Younger men became my choice du soir.
+The attraction, apparently, was mutual!

-My roman à clef, Blood on the Sand, followed, inspired by my time as the girlfriend of a matador.
+My roman à clef, Blood on the Sand, followed, inspired by my time as the girlfriend of that matador.

-In 2018, the musical production of The Toyboy Diaries hit The Hope Mill Theatre, Manchester for a 6-week run.
+In 2018, the musical production of The Toyboy Diaries hit The Hope Mill Theatre, Manchester.

 http://www.bbc.co.uk/news/entertainment-arts-42651921